ChainSecurity/near-for-auditors/docs/deployment.md

 The ``#[init]`` decorator allows us to write a function that returns an instance of the contract state, which is then written to storage.
 This allows us to initialize the contract.
 By default, ``#[init]`` panics if the state already exists, but we can instead use ``#[init(ignore_state)]`` if the function should be able to be called multiple times.
 In order to call an init method, we just submit a transaction with a FunctionCall action.
+We discuss FunctionCalls [here](execution.md) in more detail.
 An init method may take arguments and is not called automatically.
 If we call a different function before the ``#[init]`` function, the contract's ``Default`` implementation will be called.
 Therefore, if we want to enforce calling of the ``#[init]`` function, we should derive the ``PanicOnDefault`` trait, or simply replace the ``Default`` implementation with our desired functionality.

 ```rust